Röhlig Logistics

 Röhlig Logistics is an owner-run intercontinental sea and air freight business.

-Röhlig has 165 offices in 35 countries on all continents with more than 2,300 employees.
+Röhlig has over 150 offices in over 35 countries on all continents, with more than 2,700 employees.
+In 2024, the company generated gross sales of € 1.3 billion, with an EBIT profit of € 18.5 million.

-Since 2009, the company is headquartered in the so-called "Haus am Fluss" at the river Weser in Bremen, Germany.
+Since 2009, the company is headquartered in the so-called "Haus am Fluss" at the river Weser, in Bremen, Germany.

-2021 marks the most successful year in the 170 years history of Röhlig Logistics, with gross sales of €1.5 billion and EBIT of €61 million.

 Management

 Röhlig Logistics is managed by managing partner and executive chairman of the board Philip W. Herwig in the sixth generation.
 The Global Executive Board also includes: